Hyundai Motorsport aims to secure its maiden title in the FIA World Rally Championship (WRC) at Rally Australia, the 14th and final round of 2019.

 Hyundai Motorsport will field three crews - Thierry Neuville/Nicolas Gilsoul, Dani Sordo/Carlos del Barrio and Craig Breen/Paul Nagle – as it aims to finish the season on a high ‘down under’.
 The win in Spain was the team’s fourth victory of the year, having taken the top spot in Corsica, Argentina and Sardinia, and underscored the versatile performance of the Hyundai i20 Coupe WRC.

-The dusty gravel forest tracks near to the Coffs Harbour located service park offer crews a tricky test to end the season with road position often playing a key role.
+The dusty gravel forest tracks near the Coffs Harbour located service park offer crews a tricky test to end the season with road position often playing a key role.